A Holistic Approach

 To name a few examples, the cost of a well depends on materials, labor wages, depth of the well, type of pump and remoteness of the village.
 These are all relative fixtures.

 WWFA’s average cost per well is $ 8,000 USD.
-Please be advised that this cost is relative to our work in Malawi and Mozambique.
+Please be advised that this cost is relative to our remote work in Malawi; should we expand into another country this will likely be different.
+Sometimes with a dry well we must redo the hydrogeological survey and perform an expensive re-drill.

-However, this figure includes more than drilling a hole and installing a pump.
-We form a village committee to oversee the well.
+However, this amount includes more than drilling a hole and installing a pump.
+We mobilize the formation of the 10-member village water committee to oversee the maintenance of the new water well.
 We also provide the village with hygiene and sanitation training.
-The training is essential for the well to continue functioning, and without hygienic practices, clean water is much less effective at reducing health issues because people are still exposing themselves to disease.
+The week-long training is essential for the water well to continue functioning, and without hygienic practices, clean water doesn’t stay clean.
+Without good sanitation habits, the water is easily tainted and loses its effectiveness in reducing health problems because people are still exposing themselves to disease.

-Each well serves 2,000 people.
-That means it costs $4.00 to give a person clean water and help them live long and live better.
+Each well serves a minimum of 500 people.
+That means it costs $16.00 to give a person clean water and help them live long and live better.
 Is that expensive?
 Not by any means.
-For every latte you order at Star Bucks, WWFA could use that money to supply a person with clean water for 20 years.
+You can use the equivalent amount money it takes to buy a small pizza to supply a person with clean water for 20 years.
+That’s an appetizing thought!